atennapel/tinka/README.md

 ```
 todo:
+- add con
-- add syntax for "data"
+- consistency check for data constructors
-- add data to core and pure
+- add data and elim to core and pure
-- add con and elim
+- add elim
 - update parser to allow annotation in let
 - insert skolems in check
 - add named holes